Biendeo/Advent-Of-Code-2017/README.md

 ### Day 5: A Maze of Twisty Trampolines, All Alike
 Take in a file of integers, and computes how many steps it takes to leave the system.

+### Day 6: Memory Reallocation
+Take in a file of one row of tab separated integers, and compute how many steps it takes to reach a duplicate state using certain rules.